Each indicator is composed of one or more measures that show

 kept under review.

-measure from the base to latest year and do not reflect
+change in the measure from the base to latest year and do not

 Where data are available, two assessment periods have been